-(d) Promptly following receipt of an Interest Election Request, the Administrative Agent shall advise each Lender of the details thereof and of such Lender's portion of each resulting Borrowing.

-(e) If the Company fails to deliver a timely Interest Election Request with respect to a Eurocurrency Revolving Borrowing, CDOR Rate Revolving Borrowing, Australian Bill Rate Revolving Borrowing or SOR Rate Revolving Borrowing prior to the end of the Interest Period applicable thereto, then, unless such Borrowing is repaid as provided herein, at the end of such Interest Period (i) in the case of a Borrowing denominated in U.S. Dollars, such Borrowing shall be converted to an ABR Borrowing, (ii) in the case of a CDOR Rate Borrowing, such Borrowing shall automatically continue as a CDOR Rate Borrowing with an Interest Period of one (1) month, (iii) in the case of an Australian Bill Rate Borrowing shall automatically continue as an Australian Bill Rate Borrowing with an Interest Period of one (1) month, (iv) in the case of an SOR Rate Borrowing denominated in any other Foreign Currency, such Borrowing shall automatically continue as a Eurocurrency Borrowing in the same Agreed Currency with an Interest Period of one (1) month.
-Notwithstanding any contrary provision hereof, if an Event of Default has occurred and is continuing and the Administrative Agent, at the request of the Required Lenders, so notifies the Company, then, so long as an Event of Default is continuing (x) no outstanding Revolving Borrowing may be converted to or continued as a Eurocurrency Borrowing, CDOR Rate Borrowing, Australian Bill Rate Borrowing and SOR Rate Borrowing, and (y) unless repaid, each Eurocurrency Revolving Borrowing (and any such Eurocurrency Revolving Borrowing denominated in a Foreign Currency, CDOR Rate Revolving Borrowing, Australian Bill Rate Revolving Borrowing and SOR Rate Revolving Borrowing, Australian Bill Rate Revolving Borrowing and SOR Rate Revolving Borrowing, Borrowing, Borrowing shall be redenominated in Dollars at the time of such conversion) at the end of the Interest Period applicable thereto.
+- (d) Promptly following receipt of an Interest Election Request, the Administrative Agent shall advise each Lender of the details thereof and of such Lender's portion of each resulting Borrowing. - (e) If the Company fails to deliver a timely Interest Election Request with respect to a Eurocurrency Revolving Borrowing, CDOR Rate Revolving Borrowing, Australian Bill Rate Revolving Borrowing or SOR Rate Revolving Borrowing prior to the end of the Interest Period applicable thereto, then, unless such Borrowing is repaid as provided herein, at the end of such Interest Period (i) in the case of a Borrowing denominated in U.S. Dollars, such Borrowing shall be converted to an ABR Borrowing, (ii) in the case of a CDOR Rate Borrowing, such Borrowing shall automatically continue as a CDOR Rate Borrowing with an Interest Period of one (1) month, (iii) in the case of an Australian Bill Rate Borrowing, such Borrowing shall automatically continue as an Australian Bill Rate Borrowing with an Interest Period of one (1) month, (iv) in the case of an SOR Rate Borrowing, such Borrowing shall automatically continue as an SOR Rate Borrowing with an Interest Period of one (1) month, and (v) in the case of a Borrowing denominated in any other Foreign Currency, such Borrowing shall automatically continue as a Eurocurrency Borrowing in the same Agreed Currency with an Interest Period of one (1) month.
+Notwithstanding any contrary provision hereof, if an Event of Default has occurred and is continuing and the Administrative Agent, at the request of the Required Lenders, so notifies the Company, then, so long as an Event of Default is continuing (x) no outstanding Revolving Borrowing may be converted to or continued as a Eurocurrency Borrowing, CDOR Rate Borrowing, Australian Bill Rate Borrowing and SOR Rate Revolving Borrowing Borrowing shall be converted to an ABR Borrowing (and any such Eurocurrency Revolving Borrowing Borrowing denominated in a Foreign Currency, CDOR Rate Revolving Borrowing, Australian Bill Rate Revolving Borrowing and the time of such conversion) at the end of the Interest Period applicable thereto.